 Line lists are used to track ill staff and children on a daily basis.
-There are two separate line lists: one is for monitoring illness in staff and the other for children.
-It is very important to write clearly and accurately when documenting on these line lists.
+Use the line list for monitoring illness in staff and other children.
+It is very important to write clearly and accurately when documenting on the line list.

 - 1. Complete the line list each day and provide the most current information received that morning.
-Fax to the Health Unit by 11 a.m. daily. - 2.
+Fax to the health unit by 10 a.m. daily. - 2.
 Record the names of the ill children or staff in chronological order based on the onset date. - 3.
 New cases must be added under the previous cases. - 4.
-Continue to fill out the outbreak line listing will new ill children and staff if they meet the case definition provided by your PHI. - 5.
+Continue to fill out the outbreak line listing with new ill children and staff if they meet the case definition provided by the health unit. - 5.
 Document the last day the ill individual was present in the building and when they return to the centre. - 6.
 It is important to emphasize to the parents/guardians that their children should not return to the child care centre until the child has been symptom-free for at least 48 hours. - 7.
 The individual can be removed from the line list only when they are symptom-free for 48 hours. - 8.
 Fax in a "No New Cases" line list if all children and staff are removed, or no symptomatic cases are identified during the outbreak.